About the Paverty Bush BandAbout the Paverty Bush Band bobbux Mon, 29/05/2017 - 22:59

 About bush musicAbout bush music bobbux Mon, 29/05/2017 - 23:31

-The term "bush music" generally means the music of the Europeans who colonised Australia.
-It is mostly English language with a pronounced celtic heritage.
+The term "bush music" generally refers to the music of the Europeans who colonised Australia.
+It is mostly in the English language with the music being of the anglo-celtic tradition and sharing the same roots as other folk music forms such as old-time string band music and bluegrass.

 - Click go the Shears